 Let's see how this works in practice.

-Sally started knitting during lockdown and sold £1,500 online between December 2020 and March 2021.
+Sally started knitting during lockdown and sold £1,500 online between August 2021 and March 2022.
 Sally spent £600 on wool and packaging.
-She knows that this covers the 2020/21 tax year which runs between 6 April 2020 to 5 April 2021.
-Sally has until 5 October 2021 to register as self-employed and until 31 January 2022 to complete her first tax return.
+She knows that this covers the 2021/22 tax year between 6 April 2021 to 5 April 2022.
+Sally has until 5 October 2022 to register as self-employed and until 31 January 2023 to complete her first tax return.

 Sally has made a profit of £900 (£1,500 of sales less £600 of costs) - but still needs to register as her sales were above £1,000.

-Although she has to tell HMRC, and they'll probably instruct her to complete a tax return, there will be no tax due as she has earned under the personal allowance of £12,500,and also falls under the national insurance threshold.
+Although she has to tell HMRC, and they might instruct her to complete a tax return, there will be no tax due as she has earned under the personal allowance of £12,570,and also falls under the national insurance threshold.

 As Sally grows, untied will be here to help.
 And if you have questions about your hobby to business journey, just drop untied a line!